project-a/bingads-performance-downloader/README.md

 Go to this page https://developers.bingads.microsoft.com/Account, you will find your developer-token.
 You have to be logged in with your Microsoft account.

 Getting **oauth client id** and **oauth client secret** :
 Go to this page https://apps.dev.microsoft.com/.
 You have to be logged in with your Microsoft account.
+Set a **Native-Application** and allow **built-in redirect URIs**.

 ![](docs/Register-App-for-BingAds.png)